chrisF943/PyShip/README.md

 # PyShip — Retro Battleship

 A retro-styled Battleship game built with Python and Pygame.
-Features CRT scanlines, phosphor glow effects, procedural sound, and a classic terminal-aesthetic UI.
+Features CRT scanlines, phosphor glow effects, procedural sound, and a classic terminal-aesthetic UI for a classic feel.

 ## Requirements